-This data breach policy defines what is considered a data breach and sets out procedures to follow in the event that the Australian Genomics Health Alliance (Australian Genomics) experiences (or is suspecting) such a data breach is occurring, or has occurred.
-It presents a framework nominating roles and responsibilities for the management of a data breach, depending on which Australian Genomics data tool(s) is being, or has been affected.
+This data breach policy defines what is considered a data breach and sets out procedures to follow in the event that Australian Genomics (1) experiences or suspects a data breach or (2) holder of Australian Genomics data experience a breach affecting Australian Genomics data.
+It presents a framework nominating roles and responsibilities for the management of a data breach, depending on which Australian Genomics data tools or External data holders were affected.
 The aim of this policy and the response process it describes is to mitigate potential harm to affected individuals, by facilitating an efficient and comprehensive response to a suspected or confirmed data breach.

-This policy covers all data created, managed and shared by Australian Genomics; whether it be on paper or electronic format; identifiable, de-identified or aggregated data; irrespective of the purpose and use of collected data.
+This policy covers all data created, managed and shared by Australian Genomics; whether it be on paper or electronic format; identifiable, de-identified or aggregated data; irrespective of the purpose and use of the collected data.